 Fish species in Brainerd include Walleye, Northern Pike, Trout, Large-mouth Bass, Small-mouth Bass, Crappie, Sunfish, Perch, Muskie and more.
 Whatever species you are after, Brainerd probably has it.

-To help ensure your trip is a success our Brainerd Minnesota fishing guides are ready to show you the secrets and take the hassle out of your fishing expedition.
+To help ensure your trip is a success our Brainerd Minnesota Fishing Guides are ready to show you secrets and take the hassle out of your fishing trip.

 The Crosby-Ironton Mine Pits features pits stocked with trout, walleye and other fishes.
 It also includes areas for water-sport activities.

 Along with being able to fish open water, when the lakes freeze over ice fishing is able to take place.
 With its own gear, minor differences & some rule changes, one being the use of two rods being allowed.
 Also all of the lures used during ice-fishing are made to be jigged, as vertical motion is the only option available.
 Many of the same popular lakes and species continue to flourish throughout the winter months.